-The entire groups of users that fit your target market.
-Firstly, you have to listen to them, then when you are ready, dive into conversation and network.
-There are certainly questions being asked that has to do with your business, products, or services category.
+The entire group of users that fit your target market.
+Firstly, you have to listen to them, then, when you are ready, dive into conversation and network.
+There are certainly questions being asked that have to do with your business, products or services category.

-6. Putting up a highly targeted ad that invites the right persons to take a survey somewhere else online.
+6. Putting up a highly targeted ad that invites the right people to take a survey somewhere else online.

 7. Putting up a Facebook Polls option.

-Asking your audience questions on how they find, buy and use product isn’t a bad idea too.
-It is also a good recommendation watching your mini news-feed, (It’s just a click on the right side of your Facebook window) to see your progress and the little action and attention your connections are taking.
+Asking your audience questions on how they find, buy and use products isn’t a bad idea too.
+It is also a good recommendation watching your mini news feed, (it’s just a click on the right side of your Facebook window) to see your progress and the little action and attention your connections are taking.
 Sometimes, you have to understand the benefit of your time on that amazing research.
-Although, it depends, but sometimes, just listening is enough to burst an idea for that new product or service that you’ve seen your audience raising and racing their heartbeats for.
+Although it depends sometimes, just listening is enough to burst an idea for that new product or service that you’ve seen your audience raising and racing their heartbeats for.

 Understand exactly where to spend your time networking.
 (What type of groups are in agreement with what you have on the table and which are only spamming links to each other?).

-Go deeper in understanding and solving the “so what?” questions your candidates are asking about the attribute and benefit of your stuff.
+Go deeper into understanding and solving the “so what?” questions your candidates are asking about the attributes and benefit of your stuff.

-Pay attentions to why people don’t patronize your competitors and ask yourself these questions in order to improve and expand your business and network.
-(Is their service too boring?, Too strange?, Too hard to understand?, Their character?
+Pay attention to why people don’t patronize your competitors and ask yourself these questions to improve and expand your business and network.
+(Is their service too boring?
+Too strange?
+Too hard to understand?
+What is their character?
 And some other attributes in their personal business and relationship life).
 You have to pay great attention to the competition as it is the best way to improve.
 That is, this is a clue on how to better improve your services to your audience.